pactflow/ci-cd-workshop/workshop/05_verifying_feature_pacts.md

 The reason for this is that if support for a new feature pact is added on a `feat/x` branch of the provider, you still want to keep getting the failed verification results from `master` until the `feat/x` branch is merged.

+### Enable Work In Progress Pacts for the provider

-1. Open `src/product/product.pact.test.js` and in the options for the dynamically fetched pacts, add `includeWipPactsSince: "2020-01-01"`
+1. In the provider project, open `src/product/product.pact.test.js` and in the options for the dynamically fetched pacts, add `includeWipPactsSince: "2020-01-01"`

 1. Run `TRAVIS_BRANCH=master make test` and you will see that the `feat/new-field` pact has been included in the verifications, running in pending mode.